-The Valemon field is located between production licence 050 and 193 in the Norwegian Sea.
+The Valemon field is located between production licences 050 and 193 in the Norwegian Sea.
 This gas and condensate field lies at a water depth of 135m, approximately 160km west of Bergen.

 Statoil is the operator of the field with a 53.77% interest.
 Other stakeholders include Petoro (30%), Centrica Resources (13%), and A/S Norske Shell (3.23%).

 Their interests in the field are subject to government approval of the Valemon unitisation agreement.
 The partners will invest Nkr22.6bn in developing the field.

 Statoil submitted a plan for the development of the Valemon field in October 2010 and governmental approval was given in June 2011.
-First production from the field was achieved in January 2015.
+The first production from the field was achieved in January 2015.
 Valemon is expected to produce gas at an annual peak rate of three billion cubic metres.

 The Valemon field was discovered in 1985 by the 34/10-23 well.
 Statoil confirmed the presence of hydrocarbons with the drilling of the 34/11-5 S exploration well in June 2006.